 Office button > Options > Proofing > AutoCorrect Options

-AutoCorrect Options button
+Show AutoCorrect Options Button

-The first option is Show AutoCorrect Options buttons.
-The Autocorrect Options button isn't shown in Excel by default, but this option is listed in other Office products.
+The first customization option is "Show AutoCorrect Options buttons."
+While not visible by default in Excel, this option is available in other Office products.

 Capitalization